CannyWei/Azure_DE_pizza_sales/README.md

-# cannydata
+# Azure Data Engineering Project
-# Link for Canny's data project
+# Link Canny's Azure Data Engineering Project

 #Design an ETL pipeline to transfer data from local SQL Server to Azure data factory, using Auzre Databricks to aggregate tables.
 Spark and SQL for KPI calculation and automation, generate data flows for Power BI for final visualization.